The Best Humidity Level for Sleeping: Tips for a Good Night’s Sleep

 Do you ever wake up and notice you’re sweating more than usual?
 There are several reasons why your bedding is damp in the morning, and the relative humidity in your bedroom could be to blame.

-The ideal humidity level for sleeping is between 40% and 60%.
+The best humidity level for sleeping is between 40% and 60%.
 When you’re in this range, you’ll get the best night’s sleep possible and reap the health benefits of sleeping.

 In this guide, we’ll discuss a number of telltale signs to indicate that the humidity in your room is abnormal and some straightforward actions that you can take to rectify the situation.